equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Fouasson, F., 1948.
 Contribution à l’étude de l’acide tellurique [Contribution to the study of telluric acid].
 Annales de Chimie 12(3), 594-643. [in French].

-Ganelina, E.S., Borgoyakov, V.A., 1971.
+<a  href="docs/71GaB.pdf" target="_blank" rel="noopener">Ganelina, E.S., Borgoyakov, V.A., 1971.
 Acid dissociation constants of tellurous acid.
-Russian Journal of Inorganic Chemistry 16, 318–320.
+Russian Journal of Inorganic Chemistry 16, 318–320</a>.

-Ganelina, E.S., Bubnova, L.A., 1973.
+<a  href="docs/73GaB.pdf" target="_blank" rel="noopener">Ganelina, E.S., Bubnova, L.A., 1973.
 The role of tellurium(VI) in the formation of heteropolyacids.
-Russian Journal of Inorganic Chemistry 18, 1152–1155.
+Russian Journal of Inorganic Chemistry 18, 1152–1155</a>.

-Greiver, T.N., Zaitsev, Y.A., 1972.
+<a  href="docs/72GrZ.pdf" target="_blank" rel="noopener">Greiver, T.N., Zaitsev, Y.A., 1972.
 Reaction of sodium tellurite and potassium tellurate with sulphide ions in alkaline solutions.
-Russian Journal of Inorganic Chemistry 17, 795–798.
+Russian Journal of Inorganic Chemistry 17, 795–798</a>.

 <a  href="//doi.org/10.1016/j.gca.2013.06.009" target="_blank" rel="noopener">Grundler, P.V., Brugger, J., Etschmann, B.E., Helm, L., Liu, W., Spry, P.G., Tian, Y.-W., Testemale, D., Pring, A., 2013.
 Speciation of aqueous tellurium(IV) in hydrothermal solutions and vapors, and the role of oxidized tellurium species in Te transport and gold deposition.
 Geochimica et Cosmochimica Acta 120, 298–325</a>.